 Casablanca (13): Grant Ganzi, Mike Azzaro, Juancito Bollini, Cacho Galindo.

-Flexjet (14): Melissa Ganzi, Brandon Phillips, Andres "Lala" LaPlacette, Juan Bollini.
+Flexjet (14): Melissa Ganzi, Brandon Phillips, TBA, Juan Bollini.

 Santa Clara (14): Nico Escobar, Marc Ganzi, Luis Escobar, Kris Kampsen.